The Google Home app integrates a remote control to control your Google TV and Android TV from your mobile

 Starting today we have a new way to access the new remote control for Google TV and Android TV, which for less than two months now integrates most Android devices.
-Not only available in the app anymore Google tv but the Google application to control the home is also available.
+Not only available in the app anymore Google tv it is also available the Google application to control the home.

 If you don’t have a TV or device with Google tv, like the Chromecast at home, you no longer have to have the application installed Google tv on your mobile to control your Android TV.
 Now with the app Google Home you can also do it.